ThatsVie/atlas-higher_level_programming/javascript-web_jquery/README.md

 The task requires writing a JavaScript script that fetches character data from a specific URL (https://swapi-api.hbtn.io/api/people/5/?format=json) and displays the character's name in the HTML tag div id="character".
 The script should utilize the JQuery API for DOM manipulation.

 7-script.js uses JQuery to wait for the document to be fully loaded ($(document).ready()).
-Then, it makes a GET request to the provided URL using $.get().
+Then, it makes a GET request to the provided URL using $ .get().
 Upon receiving the response, it updates the text content of the div id="character" element with the character's name extracted from the response data.

 ![7-main html](https://github.com/ThatsVie/atlas-higher_level_programming/assets/143755961/988841dd-5bdd-4cf2-aadb-b8de13c02bcd)